 After three years of using ARx, Kaiser Permanente patient case data was benchmarked against MDGuidelines' proprietary databases.
-In addition to comparing data to the MDGuidelines population benchmark, Kaiser Permanente's cases were also compared to the "physiological optimum" benchmark, which identifies the ideal recovery timeframe for patients to return to full activity.
+In addition to comparing data to the MDGuidelines "normative" benchmark, Kaiser Permanente's cases were also compared to the "physiological optimum" benchmark, which identifies the "optimum" recovery timeframe for uncomplicated patient cases to return to full activity.

 Among other insights, Kaiser

 Permanente found that patients'

 disability durations in its Northern

-California (NCAL) region outperformed
+California (NCAL) Occupational

-MDGuidelines' benchmarks by an
+Health Department outperformed

-average of 807,207 days per year,
+MDGuidelines' benchmarks by

-which translates to an average savings
+350,121 days per year, which translates

-of \$66 million per year in wages,
+to \$30 million in wages, benefits and

-benefits and costs associated with
+costs associated with lost productivity.

-lost productivity.
-The data analysis
+The data analysis also found that an

-also found that an additional \$65
+incremental 12,349 days per year

-million per year could be saved if all
+(approximately \$1 million) could

-cases returned to activity within the
+be saved if all modified duty cases

-optimum timeframe.
-This finding
+returned to full duty within the

-represents an opportunity for Kaiser
+normative duration.

-Permanente physicians to continue working with the guidelines to help patients efficiently transition back to a state of health.
+This finding represents an opportunity for Kaiser Permanente physicians to continue working with the guidelines to help patients efficiently transition back to a state of health.